Return to a galaxy far, far away

 Lucasfilm have confirmed they won’t be using CGI to recreate Carrie Fisher in the film, following her death in December 2016, so she is unlikely to appear at all – which could mean there is a large time gap between The Last Jedi and Episode 9.

-In 2016, Mark Hamill (Luke) teased his character’s death in The Last Jedi – but he also stated he’d be back for Episode IX, prompting some fans to assume he will be returning as Luke’s Force ghost.
+In 2016, Hamill teased his character’s death in The Last Jedi – but he also stated he’d be back for Episode 9 – another hint that he’ll be returning as Luke’s Force ghost.

 Will we learn anything more about Rey’s parents?

 Quite possibly.
 Rian Johnson, the director of The Last Jedi has said the question of Rey’s parentage remains open after Kylo Ren told her in TLJ that they were “nobodies”.

 Asked to explain Kylo Ren’s revelation to Rey in The Last Jedi, Johnson told HuffPost: “The easy thing would be, ‘Yes, your parents are so and so and here’s your place in the world.
 There you go.’
 The hardest thing she could hear would be: ‘No, you’re not going to get the answer.
 This is not going to define you.
 You’re going to have to find your own place in this world.
 Kylo is going to use that even as leverage to try and make you feel insecure, and you’re going to have to stand on your own two feet.'”